 Till date, the German federal government has invested more than EUR 1.5 billion in electronic mobility development.
 Over the same period, the automotive industry has invested EUR 17 billion in development and commercialization activities.
 Moreover, the federal government has provided EUR 300 million toward expanding the charging infrastructure in the country.
 EUR 200 million is for rapid charging infrastructure, and EUR 100 million for normal charging.

 Such factors are estimated to drive the market for automotive plastics in Germany country.

 To understand geography trends, Download Sample Report.

 The automotive plastics market is partially fragmented.
-Key players in the automotive plastics market include DuPont, LANXESS, Asahi Kasei Advance Corporation, BASF SE, Covestro AG, Evonik Industries AG, Celanese Corporation and Borealis AB amongst others.
+Key players in the automotive plastics market include DuPont, LANXESS, Asahi Kasei Advance Corporation, BASF SE, Covestro AG, DSM N.V., Celanese Corporation, and Borealis AG, amongst others.